plainflow/plainflow-digested-week/AREA.md

 ---

 This describes the structure of the PlainFlow Digested Week.
-If you want us to cover a new topic, open a pull request and with a title and a short description.
+If you want us to cover a new topic, open a pull request addig a title and a short description.

 ### Email Structure 📚